-For this video, I used a combination of sound effects from GoAnimate and a sound library I purchased some time ago, but there are also thousands of great (and free) sound effects on the internet if you just take the time to search.
-GoAnimate allows up to 3 audio tracks at once, which I primarily used to create the atmosphere and background noise of the scenes.
+For this video, I used a combination of sound effects from Vyond and a sound library I purchased some time ago, but there are also thousands of great (and free) sound effects on the internet if you just take the time to search.
+Vyond allows up to 3 audio tracks at once, which I primarily used to create the atmosphere and background noise of the scenes.
 I used Premiere Pro to layer the remaining sound effects so I could be extremely precise in the timing of them, down to the very frame.
-If that’s not as important to you, you can upload your own sound effects straight into GoAnimate.
+If that’s not as important to you, you can upload your own sound effects straight into Vyond.
 I matched up sound effects to the actions that I really wanted people to notice.

 Objects that have motion blur is how our eyes actually see in the real world.
 The faster something moves, the more blurry it appears as it passes in front of our eyes.
 I wanted to add motion blur to the cars in my video to simulate the speed at which they actually pass and give the viewer the same feeling.
 This effect can be achieved by more experienced video creators that are familiar with Adobe Photoshop and After Effects.

 If you’re not quite sure how to do all that, but would like to give it a try, check out these tutorial links from YouTube.